|C# Guru - An Interview With Eric Lippert|

 Designing a new language to improve upon an old one not only makes the world better for the users of the new language, it gives great ideas to the proponents of the old one.
 Would C++11 have had lambdas without C# showing that lambdas could work in a C-like language?
 Maybe.
 Maybe not.
 It's hard to reason about counterfactuals.
-But I think it is reasonable to guess that it was at least a factor.

 Similarly, if there are great ideas in C++11 then those will inform the next generation of programming language designers.
 I think that C++ has a long future ahead of it still, and I am excited that the language is still evolving in interesting ways.